*Last updated December 4, 2025

 • Stairs I climbed to reach the tower’s cab: 97

-• My least memorable/scenic CoHP: Black Mountain
+• My least memorable/scenic CoHP: Long Mountain

 • Most technical CoHP conquered: Mt.
 Hood